olympics usa boycotted

 Bilderberg meeting in Aachen included discussion of the implications of the boycott.
 The world would perceive a boycott, it was argued, as little more than a sentimental protest, not a strategic act.
 An African representative at the Bilderberg meeting voiced a different view: whether there was additional support outside the US or not, he believed, a boycott would be an effective symbolic protest and be dramatically visible to those within the Soviet Union.
 Some Russian dissidents expressed an opinion that boycott would be a strong message to the Soviets who breached the Olympic rules to achieve their political goals.
 The Carter administration brought considerable pressure to bear on other NATO Member-States to support the boycott.
 Their support was not universal.

-German Chancellor Helmut Schmidt said that the American attitude that the allies "should simply do as they are told" was unacceptable, although West Germany did join the boycott.
+West German Chancellor Helmut Schmidt said that the American attitude that the allies "should simply do as they are told" was unacceptable, although West Germany did join the boycott.

 Muhammad Ali was dispatched by the US administration to Tanzania, Nigeria, and Senegal to convince their leaders to join the boycott.
 He also successfully convinced the Kenyan government to do that.